rafael-santiago/tulip/doc/MANUAL.md

 Follows the basic rules:

 - If we have a single note, only this note will be repeated.
-- If we have a tag, the tag and what this tag brings wrapped will be repeated.
+- If we have a tag, the tag and what this tag brings wrapped inside will be repeated.
 - If we have a sep bar before the once more, the ``once more`` will repeat everything inside the last logical block that you created including the ``sep bar``.
 By the way, this is what is happening in the ``Purple Haze's`` main riff previously shown.

 There is another way to indicate a repetition avoiding annoying ourselves with re-typing again and again.
 It is a special ``control tag``